 Another type of student loan forgiveness scams is disguised as an offer from a “student aid company.”
 The offer directs you to a law firm that claims it can reduce student loan debt by thousands of dollars.
 Should you agree, they’ll ask you to redirect your loan payments to the law firm itself.
 They promise to then negotiate a settlement for you with the lender.
 What they do, however, is pocket the money you send them every month until you to default on your loan.
 That will inevitably happen once you fail to repay your monthly payments for 270 days straight.

 When you default, the law firm will attempt to negotiate a deal based on your impending bankruptcy.
 Neat trick.
 But as a result, your credit score will plummet.
 That, in turn, will prevent you from obtaining additional loans.
 And overdraft protection.
 Not to mention mortgages and credit cards.
 You might even not be able to rent an apartment.
 In the meanwhile, the law firm pocketed your change.
 There is no guarantee that your loan can be successfully re-negotiated and you’ll still have to pay it off or settle it one way or another.

 Legitimate Loan Repayment Options Do Exist

-It should be noted that various legitimate federal student loan repayment options do exist, and there is no fee for submitting an application.
+We should note that various legitimate federal student loan repayment options do exist.
+And there is no fee for submitting an application.
 The URL to consult is StudentLoans.gov.
-Of course, there are also legitimate, outside financial professionals who do provide consulting services to holders of student loans who seek to refinance them.
-If you want to select one, confirm in advance that he or she is properly licensed to provide the service that you seek.
-As a rule, if a web site you consult about federal student loans does not use .gov as its URL suffix, it cannot be considered authoritative and, at the very worst, may prove to be a scam.
+Of course, there are also legitimate, outside financial professionals who provide consulting services to holders of student loans who seek to refinance them.
+If you want to select one, confirm in advance that he or she holds a proper license as a financial consultant.
+As a rule, the web site you consult about federal student loans must have a .gov URL suffix.
+If not, then it may be a student loan forgiveness scam.